Terms and Conditions for the IBC Practitioner’s Program

 1.4 A “Person” shall mean any entity, corporation, company, association, joint venture, joint stock company, partnership, trust, organization, individual (including personal representatives, executors and heirs of deceased individuals), nation, state, government (including agencies, departments, bureaus, boards, divisions and instrumentalities thereof), trustee, receiver or liquidator.

 1.5 The “Enrollment Fee” for the Enrollee’s 90-day on-line access to the Program shall be a non-refundable $1,295.00.

-1.6 The “Membership Fee” shall refer to the annual non-refundable fee of $520.00 that shall be paid after the Enrollee successfully passes the Program’s final examination
+1.6 The “Membership Fee” shall refer to the annual non-refundable fee that shall be paid after the Enrollee successfully passes the Program’s final examination

-1.7 The “Renewal Fee” shall refer to the annual renewal of the membership fee of $520.00.
+1.7 The “Renewal Fee” shall refer to the annual renewal of the membership fee.

 1.8 The “Initial Term” shall, unless sooner terminated as provided in this Agreement, be for a period of one year from the date of the registration of Enrollee in the Program.

 1.9 The “Renewal Term” shall mean the one (1) year period after the Initial Term, which entitles the Enrollee to remain in the Program, subject to the payment of the requisite “Renewal Fee”.